 Other Academic Conditions

-Some courses in studio art, sciences with labs, and music practice lessons will carry additional fees for which the student will be responsible.
+Some courses in studio art, sciences with labs, and music practice lessons will carry additional fees in which the student would be responsible.

 PASSPORT: All students must have a valid passport to participate in this program.
 If you do not have a valid passport, we suggest you start the application process as soon as possible.